Adpetfem83/School_District_Analysis/README.md

  ](https://github.com/Adpetfem83/School_District_Analysis/blob/main/Screen%20Shot%202022-08-24%20at%202.12.43%20PM.png)

 # Scores by school spending
-Thomas High School falls in the $630-$644/student spending range.
+THS falls in the $630-$644/student spending range.
 However, the hundredths place was needed to see the nominal changes.

 Original Analysis:
 ![